 - Non-standard spelling or grammar for the market where the campaign is running, e.g., "Realize your dream" instead of Realise"for a UK campaign

 - Incorrect currency symbols, e.g., $ instead of £ for ads for in the UK

 - Bold lettering

-It is best practice for the title to include the promotion or special offer, and the brand name.
+It is best practice for the title to include the promotion or special offer, and the advertiser name.

 - Ad copy: Sign up for emails on offers like free two-day shipping on thousands of items.
 Shop now.

-- How it look on placement: Enjoy up to 70% off ABC brand!
+- How it look on placement: Enjoy up to 70% off ABC advertiser!
 Sign up for emails on offers like free two-day shipping on thousands of items.
 Shop now.

 Logos used as part of campaigns must: